ismail-bs/mongoose-encryption-decryption/README.md

 ## Version History

+- v1.2.0: Enhanced Encryption and Decryption for Nested Objects
-- v1.0.0: Initial release with basic encryption and decryption functionality.
+- v1.0.0: Initial release with basic encryption and decryption functionality (supports almost all Mongoose methods)